sbelharbi/interpretable-fer-aus/README.md

 python single_img_eval.py --cudaid 0 --checkpoint_type best --exp_path $rootdir/shared-trained-models/FG_FER/RAF-DB/resnet50/STD_CL/CAM/align_atten_to_heatmap_True/RAF-DB-resnet50-CAM-WGAP-cp_best-boxv2_False
 ```

-The evaluation performance classification and localization to reproduce this table from the paper:
+The provided weights can be used to reproduce the classification and localization performance reported in the paper in this table:
 <p align="center"><img src="doc/table.png" alt="outline" width="60%"></p>

 We also provide the folds and the facial landmarks in [Hugging Face](https://huggingface.co/sbelharbi/interpretable-fer-aus) in the file [folds.tar.gz](https://huggingface.co/sbelharbi/interpretable-fer-aus/resolve/main/folds.tar.gz?download=true).
 For RAF-DB dataset, you need to crop and align the dataset using this code (see above in the readme) so the facial landmark match.
 For AffectNet, you can use the provided version of the dataset.